kashanh15/Internshala_Scraper/README.md

 ## Acknowledgments

 I tried to make this README as detailed as possible.
-If you have any queries or suggestions you can E-mail me at `tanmay18a@iitg.ac.in` or `tanmayjain1999@gmail.com`.
+If you have any queries or suggestions you can E-mail me at `hasan@iitg.ac.in` or `kashanh15@gmail.com`.